 Africa.
-The total number of hospital beds was 13,469, which meant that there was only one bed for a population of 5,276 and this was about five times higher than the average for sub-Saharan Africa.
-The limited number of health institutions, inefficient distribution of medical supplies and disparity between urban and rural areas has made it difficult to increase people’s access to health-care services.
+This also means there was only one hospital bed for every 5,276 people, this number is about five times higher than the average for sub-Saharan Africa.
+The limited number of health institutions, inefficient distribution of medical supplies and disparity between urban and rural areas has made it difficult to increase people’s access to health-care services, including those of expecting mothers.

 The WHO project on Emergency and essential surgical Care was introduced through a WHO AFRO Regional Workshop, held in Uganda, December 2003 (report on the website) to key decision makers representing 10 countries in Africa and international partners.
 This created an interest among health providers to organize WHO meetings/workshops to sensitize stakeholders to address Emergency and essential surgical Care as a public health issue.

-3. Field visits to health facilities:
+Field Visits and Identified Problems